plone/plone.app.ldap/README.txt

 Installing
 ----------

 This package works with Plone 3 and Plone 4.
 Plone 3 users should install a version in the 1.2.* series (e.g. plone.app.ldap < 1.3), as releases after version 1.3 will only work with Plone 4.

 You need to install PloneLDAP_ and its requirements in your Zope instance before you can use plone.app.ldap.
-This can easily be done by downloading its product bundle and extracting that in your Products directory.
+If you are using Buildout then these requirements are pulled in for you automatically (see `Installing with buildout`_).
+Otherwise, these dependencies would need to be installed manually; for instance, by downloading its product bundle and extracting that in your Products directory.

 Once the package is installed, it will be available as an add-on named